 Playing a bass solo: how is it done?

-Bass Solo – what method do you choose?
+Basslesson 7 Bass Solo – how do you do that?

 A lot of musicians who like to play out of the harmonies do it this way: they start playing in, then they go out, and then back in again.
 All this can be done in a few seconds, but it can also take much, much longer.